About this website

 A photo of myself.
 Not shot on iPhone

 First, please allow me to introduce myself.
 My name is Chris (“him”) and I live in the beautiful city of Vienna, Austria.
-A city that received numerous awards for being the most livable place in the world.
+A city that received numerous awards for being the most livable city in the world.

 My photography story began back in 1984, when I received the first film camera from my dad to document my first trip to the United States.
+But I guess that’s how many started their photography journey.

 1995 - 2000